refinedev/refine/documentation/docs/packages/documentation/cli.md

 ### dev,  start,  build
 When you run `npm run refine [dev | start | build]` It will detect the framework you are using and run the commands accordingly.

 Also you can pass environment variables, and all the options that are available in the framework.
-For example, you can run `NODE_ENV=production npm run refine dev --port 3001` to run the app on port `3001`.
+For example, you can run `npm run refine dev --port 3001` to run the app on port `3001`.

 <Tabs
     defaultValue="cra"